 - Pain in the belly or side.

-To fight off the infection in the tract, leukocytes emerge, and that causes the excess number seen in the reports.
-A UTI is curable and can easily be cured with a regular course of antibiotics.
+To fight off the infection in the tract, leukocytes multiplies, and that causes the excess number seen in the reports.
+A UTI is curable and can easily be cured if you follow a regular course of antibiotics.
 It is recommended to practice good hygiene to prevent UTIs.

 Holding in urine

 It’s essential to remember urine is the waste material of the body.
-Keeping it inside for too long will naturally cause infections and promote the growth of unwanted microorganisms.
+Keeping it inside for too long can raise the risk of infections and promote the growth of unwanted microorganisms.
 If you are having trouble peeing, you can also check out 12 ways to overcome a shy bladder & make yourself pee.

-You must head to the loo when you need to pee.
 Hydrate yourself frequently to keep infections at bay.
-Or you can check out ways to clean your system in 24 hours.
+For inspiration, you can also check out ways to clean your system in 24 hours.

 Issues in the kidney will also first be reflected in your urine in the form of leukocytes.
 It could be either a kidney stone or a condition like nephritis.